-Our Senior Leadership Team is made up of four members: Nick Capaldi, Kath Davies, Sian Tomos and Diane Hebb.
+Our Senior Leadership Team is made up of five members: Nick Capaldi, Sian Tomos, Diane Hebb, Rebecca Nelson and Richard Nicholls.
 You can read more about their backgrounds and areas of expertise below.

 Nick Capaldi has been Chief Executive of Arts Council of Wales since September 2008.
 He was previously Executive Director of Arts Council England South West, and before that Chief Executive of South West Arts.
 Nick Capaldi has been a Board member of Culture South West and Chair of the Bristol Cultural Development Partnership, a pioneering public/private initiative.

 During his time with the Arts Council, the South West of England benefited from a £75m Lottery capital investment, and Nick Capaldi played a leading role in bringing to fruition some of the region's most important arts and cultural facilities.

 A graduate of Manchester's Chethams Music School, the Royal College of Music and City University in London, Nick Capaldi's career in the arts started as a professional musician.
 This included extensive concert performances as well as broadcasts on radio and television.

 Nick was awarded an Honorary Doctorate of Arts by City University London in 2016.
 He is a Governor of Cardiff Metropolitan University and is also a Fellow of the Royal Society of Arts.

 Sian Tomos is the Director of Enterprise and Regeneration for the Arts Council of Wales.
 Sian is an innovation facilitator, creative collaborator and experienced leader of arts development.
 After over 10 years of working as the Regional Director in north Wales – re-imagining what was possible in a largely rural area – Sian became Director, Arts Development five years ago.